 The Company has repaid entire dues to Bank and focused on the reduction of administrative cost.
 Moreover, Company has shifted its manufacturing plant at new premises on rent basis located in Gandhinagar.
-The Company will continue manufacturing activity of doors Division and laminates division on outsourcing basis.
-With the reduction in the cost and focusing on trading and manufacturing of laminates and doors, the Company expect better financial result in the upcoming years.
+The Company will continue manufacturing activity of doors Division and trading of laminates.
+With the reduction in the cost and focusing on manufacturing doors and trading of laminates, the Company expect better financial result in the upcoming years.